Generalized dynamical theories in phase space and the hydrogen atom: Abstract

 \section{Abstract}

-The success of quantum theory is founded on the ability to model a wide range of physical systems and extract corresponding predictions.
-While the quantum models are subject to experimental tests and subsequent refinements, the language of quantum theory itself is generally taken as fixed.
-But quantum theory is only a distinct instance within the class of all probabilistic theories, an insight that enables rudimentary experimental tests of the language of quantum theory.
-However, thorough tests are inconceivable because general probabilistic theories cannot describe concrete physical systems.
-We show that the phase-space formulation of probabilistic theories can be extended to include dynamics and that it can describe a nonquantum hydrogen-like system which is stable, has discrete energy levels, includes the Zeeman effect, consistently predicts excitations by a resonant laser, and exhibits Rutherford scattering.
-Our construction demonstrates that the language of quantum theory is a specific choice and that other probabilistic theories also lead to measurable predictions.
+We show that the phase-space formulation of general probabilistic theories can be extended to include a generalized time-evolution and that it can describe a nonquantum hydrogen-like system which is stable, has discrete energy levels, and includes the Zeeman effect.
+This allows us to study dynamical effects such as excitations of the hydrogen-like system by a resonant laser and Rutherford scattering.
+Our construction demonstrates that classical theory and quantum theory can be seen as specific choices of general probabilistic theory in phase space and that other probabilistic theories also lead to measurable predictions.